PedroDSFerreira/video-object-detection/README.md

-# Video Stream Object Detection
+# Object Detection from Video Stream

 This is a simple client-server application for object detection.